Nicols0Mart/revanced-magisk-module/README.md

 #### ⚠️ Do not download modules from 3rd party sources like random websites you found on Google.
 Only use this repository.
 I am not responsible for anything they may contain.

-# ReVanced Magisk Module
+# ReVanced Extended Magisk Module
 [![Build Modules](https://github.com/Nicols0Mart/revanced-extended-magisk-module/actions/workflows/build.yml/badge.svg)](https://github.com/Nicols0Mart/revanced-extended-magisk-module/actions/workflows/build.yml)
 [![CI](https://github.com/Nicols0Mart/revanced-extended-magisk-module/actions/workflows/ci.yml/badge.svg?event=schedule)](https://github.com/Nicols0Mart/revanced-extended-magisk-module/actions/workflows/ci.yml)

-Extensive ReVanced builder
+Extensive ReVanced Builder

 Get the [latest CI release](https://github.com/Nicols0Mart/revanced-extended-magisk-module/releases).

-[**mindetach module**](https://github.com/j-hc/mindetach-magisk) in the releases section detaches YouTube and YouTube Music from Play Store and blocks it from updating them.
+The [**mindetach module**](https://github.com/j-hc/mindetach-magisk) in the releases section detaches YouTube and YouTube Music from Play Store and blocks it from updating them.

 ## Features
- * Support all present and future ReVanced and [ReVanced Extended](https://github.com//inotia00/revanced-patches) apps
+ * Support all present and future [ReVanced Extended](https://github.com//inotia00/revanced-patches) apps
- * Only Magisk modules are built
+ * Can build Magisk modules and non-root APKs
  * Updated daily with the latest versions of apps and patches
  * Optimize APKs and modules for size
  * Modules